- The short-term effects of alcohol

 Alcohol is a legal drug in Australia and is commonly consumed by Australians for pleasure and sociability.
 When consumed in moderation the effects of alcohol are positive, after one standard drink individuals will feel relaxed, confident and talkative.
-One standard drink consumed in 1 hour will raise the Blood Alcohol Concentration (BAC) of an individual with average build by approximately 0.01 to 0.03%.
+One standard drink consumed in 1 hour will raise the blood alcohol concentration (BAC) of an individual with average build by approximately 0.01 to 0.03%.
 As the amount of alcohol consumed in a single sitting is increased, the BAC increases proportionately.

 Once the BAC has surpassed 0.05%, inhibitions are reduced and judgement and movement are impaired.
-An individual with a BAC from 0.08–0.15% may exhibit slurred speech, impaired coordination and loss of balance, impaired vision, emotional instability, nausea and vomiting.
-With a BAC over 0.15% individuals are classified as being in a high-risk state of intoxication.
+An individual with a BAC of 0.08–0.15% may exhibit slurred speech, impaired coordination and loss of balance, impaired vision, emotional instability, nausea and vomiting.
+With a BAC over 0.15%, individuals are classified as being in a high-risk state of intoxication.
 They may become sleepy, have trouble walking without help, lose bladder control and experience loss of memory and loss of consciousness.

 A BAC in excess of 0.3% can lead to coma and death.